 - Scenario #A: RTP streams multiplexed in a single RTP session.
 In this scenario, multiple RTP streams are multiplexed in a single RTP session which is carried over a single service data flow.
 For example, the audio and video streams are multiplexed in a single RTP session, while the PDU Set handling is needed only for the video streams.
 Similarly, when FEC or RTP retransmission feature is enabled, the corresponding repair packets or retransmission packets may also be multiplexed with the original video stream.
 As of Rel-18, the 5GS cannot distinguish different RTP streams multiplexed in a single service data flow and has to treat the PDUs in other RTP streams as lone PDUs.

 - Scenario #B: RTP data and control packets are multiplexed on a single port.
 In this scenario, the RTP and RTCP flows are carried over a single service data flow.
 When the PDU Set handling is needed for the RTP flow(s), the 5GS has to treat the RTCP traffic as lone PDUs since it cannot distinguish between the RTP and RTCP traffic.

+NOTE: A combination of scenario #A and #B is possible

-As can be seen from the above, one key reason for the lone PDU handling is that the PDUs belonging to a PDU Set and the lone PDUs are carried over a single service data flow and as of Rel-18, the 5GS cannot differentiate the multiplexed data flows in a single service data flow.
+As can be seen from the above, one key reasons for the lone PDU handling is that the PDUs belonging to a PDU Set and the lone PDUs are carried over a single service data flow and as of Rel-18, therefore, the 5GS cannot differentiate the multiplexed data flows in a single service data flow.

 Therefore, it is clear that